borisdayma/GridCompute/docs/source/code.rst

 Source code layout
 ==================

-The source code of *GridCompute* is split into a few modules.
+The source code of *GridCompute* is split into following modules:

 main.py